-If you work as an employment practitioner or corporate insolvency practitioner, you will find the up-to-date case law and practical analysis in Corporate Insolvency: Employment Rights an essential aid to your work.
+If you work as an employment, pensions or corporate insolvency practitioner, you’ll find its up-to-date case law and practical analysis an essential aid to your work.